ryzenboi98/nba-stats/README.md

 # NBA Stats

-NBA Stats represents a RESTful API that works as a middleware of abstraction of the already existing [NBA API](https://rapidapi.com/theapiguy/api/free-nba) provided on Rapid API.
+NBA Stats represents a RESTful API that works as a middleware of abstraction of the already existing [NBA API](https://rapidapi.com/theapiguy/api/free-nba).
 This application was built under the Framework Spring Boot in Java.

 The [NBA API](https://rapidapi.com/theapiguy/api/free-nba) already provides information about NBA Matches, Teams, Players and Statistics.